dMLTquant/dMLTresearch/README.md

 ---

 <p align="center">
-  <b>dMLTquant RESEARCH</b></br>
+  <b>dMLT RESEARCH</b></br>
-  <b>Personal research regarding investing services and tools, financial data, quantitative research and algorithmic trading.
-Some references and notes on python, pine script and other programing tools, languages and frameworks</b>
+  Research regarding investing services and tools, financial data, quantitative analysis and algorithmic trading.</br>
+  Some references and notes on python, pine script and other programing tools, languages and frameworks.
 </p>

 ---